unmonastery/unmonastery.org/src/documents/bios.html.md

 		<div class="modal-body container">
 		    <div class="row">
 		        <div class="col-lg-6 col-lg-offset-1">
                     <p>To avoid reinventing the wheel and reliving our slowly dawning understandings, we have amassed a document that painstakingly evaluates aspects of our work.
 The initial unMonastery prototype in Matera has provided abundant raw material. unMoaners are not at all documentation-shy: chat sessions, post-its, a web presence, project proposals and urgent emails have left behind a maze of commentary.
 The Book of Greater and Lesser Omissions recycles this maze into distilled clarity.
-Fragments of argument and trampled shards of vision are reassembled into magnificent vessels of wisdom.
-(Chapter headings are in common with the terminology in the method kit to stimulate ready cross-referencing.)
                     </p>
 		        </div>
 		        <div class="col-lg-4 bios-stage">